-In order to prove Theorem~\ref{main-1}, we will first consider the \emph{rational case}, i.e., \beq p=\frac{1}{m},\quad q=\frac{1}{n},\quad r=-\frac{1}{h}, \eeq where $m$ and $n$ are coprime positive integers, and $h:=m+n$.
-The key idea of our proof is to use the uniqueness theorem of solutions to the loop equation given in~\cite{LYZZ}.
-We will show that there is a particular tau-function $\tau_{\rm top}$ for the FVH satisfying a technical condition required by the uniqueness theorem of~\cite{LYZZ}, and then show that this tau-function satisfies the Virasoro constraints, which leads to the loop equation and also to the proof of Theorem~\ref{main-1} in the rational case.
-These proofs are given in Sections \ref{topologicaltaufunction}--\ref{Proofofmain}.
-Theorem~\ref{main-1} in the general case will be proved by using a continuation argument in Section~\ref{Proofofmain}.
+In order to prove Theorem~\ref{main-1}, we will first consider the \emph{rational case}, i.e. \beq p=\frac{1}{m},\quad q=\frac{1}{n},\quad r=-\frac{1}{h}, \eeq where $m$ and~$n$ are coprime positive integers, and $h:=m+n$.
+The key idea of our proof is to use the uniqueness theorem of solutions to the loop equation already shown in~\cite{LYZZ}.
+We will show that there exists a particular tau-function $\tau_{\rm top}$ of the FVH satisfying certain technical conditions required by the uniqueness theorem of~\cite{LYZZ}, and then show that $\tau_{\rm top}$ satisfies the Virasoro constraints, which leads to the loop equation, and thus to a proof of the theorem.
+Theorem~\ref{main-1} in the general case is proved by using a continuation argument.
+These proofs are given in Sections~\ref{topologicaltaufunction}--\ref{Proofofmain}.

-As an application of Theorem~\ref{main-1}, we give a new algorithm for computing the coefficients of the gap phenomenon~\cite{LYZZ} of the special cubic Hodge integrals, which was proven in~\cite{LYZZ} for the rational case.
-Denote

-where $t(x, T)$ is given in \eqref{time-trans}, then the gap phenomenon shown in Corollary~1.4 of~\cite{LYZZ} means that the dependence of $\widetilde{\mathcal{H}}_g(x, T)$ on~$x$ has a gap in its principal part: